ravendb/docs/docs/consumer/querying/static-indexes/customizing-results-order.markdown

 Dates are written to the index in a form which preserves lexicography order, and is readable by both human and machine (like so: `2011-04-04T11:28:46.0404749+03:00`), so this requires no user intervention, too.

 Numerical values, on the other hand, are stored as text and therefore require the user to specify explicitly what is the number type used so a correct sorting mechanism is enforced.
-This is quite easily done, by declaring the required sorting setup in `SortOptions` of `IndexDefinition`:
+This is quite easily done, by declaring the required sorting setup in `SortOptions` in the index definition:

 {CODE static_sorting1@Consumer\StaticIndexes.cs /}